Acxiom/metalus/docs/error-handling.md

 together to provide a comprehensive solution.
 ## Execution Result Handling
 The _DriverSetup_ trait provides the function _handleExecutionResult_ which is called by the driver upon completion of an execution plan.
-The default behavior is will scan the results of the execution looking for any exceptions not handled by the application.
+The default behavior will scan the results of the execution looking for any exceptions not handled by the application.
 The application parameters _maxRetryAttempts_ can be used to retry an execution if it fails but does not have an unhandled exception.
 The default is 0.
 The application parameter _terminateAfterFailures_ can be used to indicate an exception should be thrown when all retries are exhausted.
 The default is false indicating the